Mirasaki/cftools-discord-bot/README.md

 <h2 id="features">🤩 Features</h2>

 - Discord > DayZ live chat feed - comes with a tag system and is **very** customizable
+- Watch List - Receive role-ping notifications when a player in a custom managed list logs in
 - Player Lists

   - Public list